 |Non-Residential- 10" and larger meter size||$209.96||$314.51||$419.05|

 Members of the public are invited to attend two informational public meetings to learn more about the purpose of a low lake level pumping station and the proposed drought-protection charge.
 The meetings will be held Tuesday, Feb.
 3, and Monday, Feb.
 9, at 6 p.m. in Conference Rooms Mead 1 and 2 at the Las Vegas Valley Water District Offices, 1001 S. Valley View Blvd., Las Vegas, Nevada 89107.

 Before the recommendations go into effect, they must be approved by the Las Vegas Valley Water District and the other SNWA member agencies.
 The LVVWD Board of Directors is expected to consider the recommendations in March 2015.

-LVVWD has published a Business Impact Statement notice to inform businesses in its service area that it is considering the drought-protection rate increase, as required by Nevada Revised Statute 237.030.
-LVVWD has provided copies of this notice to local chambers of commerce, trade organizations and other business groups.
+LVVWD informed businesses in its service area that it is considering the drought-protection rate increase by publishing a Business Impact Statement notice, as required by Nevada Revised Statute 237.030.
+LVVWD also provided copies of the notice to local chambers of commerce, trade organizations and other business groups.

-LVVWD is accepting comments from small businesses on the proposed increase through Jan.
+Comments on the proposed increase were accepted from small businesses through Jan.
 20, 2015.
-The comments will be included in its Business Impact Statement.
+Comments received will be included in its Business Impact Statement.